aws-samples/aws-edge-compute-workshop/modules/03-Greengrass.md

 	Command: `sudo addgroup --system ggc_group`

-1. We now need to change into a fodler on the file system in order to adjust the configuration of the instance to support cgroup with the necessary filesystem protection used by *Greengrass*.
+1. We now need to change into a folder on the file system in order to adjust the configuration of the instance to support cgroup with the necessary filesystem protection used by *Greengrass*.

 	Command: `cd /etc/sysctl.d`